 – Chickenpox, an infection that causes a fever and an itchy, bumpy rash.

-- Measles, an illness that causes a rash and fever, and thanks to vaccines is uncommon in developed countries.
+– Measles, an illness that causes a rash and fever, and thanks to vaccines are uncommon in developed countries.

 – Mumps, an infection that causes swelling of the glands in the neck and is also uncommon because of vaccines.